-The question is, what's the best home defense load for your shotgun?
-Let’s figure it out.
+The question is, what's the best kind of load for a home defense shotgun?

-Birdshot has excellent track record for up-close-and-personal with minimal penetration to household walls.
-If the distance is somewhat far, better think bigger, such as the smaller sized buckshot loads.
+Birdshot has an excellent track record for up-close-and-personal damage with no over-penetration to household walls.
+If the distance is somewhat far, you'd better think bigger, such as the smaller-sized buckshot loads.

-The handy size chart shows a size comparison of how these projectiles stack up against each other.
-All of these sizes in a pinch can be used for home defense, but personally, I would begin with nothing smaller than size 8 for close range.
-Number 4’s would be even better.
-Remember as distances and any obstructions you might encounter get larger increase the size of your projectiles.
+Remember, as distances and any obstructions you might encounter get larger, you should increase the size of your projectiles.
 Save the largest sizes for shooting through cover or barricades.
 Remember those larger projectiles will keep going and walls may not hold them.
-In urban settings, loads of 00 Buckshot get the job done against man and beast alike.
+In urban settings, loads of 00 buckshot shotgun shells will get almost any job done.

 What about shotgun slugs?
-Unless you are living in big bear country or have to shoot through heavy barricades save shotgun slugs for big game hunting.
-A thousand plus pound bear knocking down your cabin door takes more to stop than a home invader.
-As with hunting load for the target.
+Unless you're living in big bear country or have to shoot through heavy barricades, save shotgun slugs for big-game hunting.
+A 1,000-pound bear knocking down your cabin door takes more to stop than a home invader.